itmeze/elv/README.md

   (-> your-handler (wrap-exception)))
 ```

-Wrap exception middleware offers following optional parameters:
+*wrap-exception* middleware offers following optional parameters:
 - :path - uri to the page that displays list of errors.
 By default it is "/log"
 - :storage - where execeptions are stored.
 By default those are stored in memory (more on seperate section)
 - :log-page-handler - handler for the :path - this is where your security check should go.
-By default elv limit access to local call only
+By default elv limit access to local calls only

 ##Choosing storage